 Making Pork a Business and Dining Tradition

-Not only does the Perry’s business relationship with pork go way back, but they also enjoy the fruits of their labor by making pork a mainstay on their dinner table.
+The Perrys’ business relationship with pork goes way back, but they also enjoy the fruits of their labor.
+Pork is a mainstay on the Perry’s dinner table.
 While nutritious, lean, high-protein pork powers the humans in their operation, the Perrys also make sure to provide their pigs with the right diet.

 “We feed 80 percent of the corn we raise, so we keep corn for nine months before we haul any of it to town,” explains Blaine, who runs the combine while Andrew hauls grain from the field to the bins.
 They practice a 50-50 crop rotation and raise seed beans on contract.

 When selecting corn hybrids, test weight and quality of seed is their focus.
-That is why Blaine and Andrew rely on Latham Hi-Tech Seeds for their quality corn hybrids.
+That is why Blaine and Andrew rely on Latham® quality corn hybrids.

 “We raise corn that feeds our hogs.
-Then we use the manure our hogs produce to fertilize our fields,” says Blaine.
+Then we use the manure our hogs produce to fertilize our fields,” Blaine says.
 “When you think about it, our operation comes full circle.
 Hog manure is ‘organic,’ but many people just don’t realize that manure has such a high value.”

 Until 2022, the Perrys were independent pork producers with one nursery that supplied them with the pigs needed for their wean-to-finish operation.
 Now they custom finish hogs.

-Conveniently, one mile away, a neighbor built a feed mill.
+Conveniently, a neighbor built a feed mill one mile away.
 The Perrys haul their corn to the mill, which helps with biosecurity.
 Blaine and Andrew are the only two who enter their buildings.
-They credit controlling truck traffic and people inside their facilities for keeping their hogs healthier.
-When PEDV (Porcine Epidemic Diarrhea Virus) hit in 2013, they tightened up security – and it worked.
+They credit controlling truck traffic and people inside their facilities with keeping their hogs healthier.

-Andrew lives in Alta with his wife, Liz, and their young daughter, Danika.
-Liz is a teacher at Cherokee Community School.
-She and Andrew started kindergarten together but didn’t start dating until college.
+Andrew lives in Alta with his wife, Liz, who is a teacher at Cherokee Community School.
+They have three daughters: Danika, Alexa and Becca.

-When they’re not busy on the farm, this family enjoys taking tractor rides together.
-All three of Blaine and Darlene’s children enjoy riding together in Peterson’s Annual Trip on Old Tractors (PATOOT).
-Oldest son, Adam, is a band teacher at Sioux Central and lives with his family in Peterson.
-Their daughter, Brooke, lives in Gillette, Wyoming.
+When they’re not busy on the farm, the Perrys enjoy taking tractor rides together.
+All three of Blaine and Darlene’s children — Andrew, Adam and Brooke — enjoy riding together in Peterson’s Annual Trip on Old Tractors (PATOOT).

 Bacon Bourbon Apple Pie